Online banking: The definitive guide

 Login methods: how the banks compare

-The process of logging in is a security measure designed so that online bank accounts may only be accessed by the account holder.
+The process of logging in is a security measure was designed so that online bank accounts may only be accessed by the account holder.

 The days when customers could simply enter a username and password are long gone.
 Instead, banks are forced to adopt ever more elaborate ploys to foil cyber criminals.

 Card readers are small plastic devices that resemble mini calculators or chunky credit cards.
 They are issued to online banking customers who use them to generate a unique number used to log in to their accounts or validate transactions.
-This second level authentication helps protect against online fraud.

 Barclays say that they've seen a 90% reduction in online fraud since they introduced card readers.
 The Payments Council - the body with responsibility for ensuring that payment services work - is also a supporter of two-factor authentication.